 On the basis of geography, the United States from the North American region is predicted to be the largest producer.
 This is followed by Brazil, the European Union, China, and Canada.
 In addition, most of the major manufactures are based in the United States, further bolstering the market growth in the country during the forecast period.
 According to the U.S. Department of Energy, the global production of ethanol is continuing to increase from 2013 to 2019.

 The USA and Brazil are estimated to produce over 80% of the total global ethanol.
 Majority of ethanol in the United States is produced from corn, on the other hand, in Brazil, most of the ethanol production is done via sugarcane.

-Significant partnerships and collaborations by the companies for expanding ethanol production is augmenting the market growth during the forecast period.
+Significant partnerships and collaborations by the companies for expanding ethanol production are augmenting the market growth during the forecast period.

-The third product that increases liquefaction.
+The third product increases liquefaction.
 It is an addition to the popular Optimash range.